 - Passing the Torch: When he successfully blocks a blow from Chinjao that briefly bends the latter's head, Chinjao is ecstatic and names Sai his full and proper successor on the spot.

-- Reverse Harem: In the cover of Chapter 880, featuring the adventures of every rand Fleet member, his arranged fiance is revealed to have several husbands already.
-Sai would have been her twenty-sixth husband if he didn't decide to marry Baby 5 instead.
+- Reverse Harem: In the cover of Chapter 880, featuring the adventures of every rand Fleet member, his arranged fiance is revealed to have several husbands already and Sai would be her twenty-sixth husband if he didn't decide to marry Baby 5 instead.

 - Screw the Rules, I'm Doing What's Right!: